 In short, this novel is exciting, informative, and insightful and at turns both funny and horrifying.
 I would even go so far as to say it’s one of the most captivating novels I’ve read in a long while, and it was so engrossing that I willingly ignored practically everything in my life just to read it.
 No, it may not blow the roof off the artificial sweetener market and get people back to drinking unflavored water or soda.
 However, it could start opening people’s eyes to the food industry’s ignoring health warning signs while chase big buck, and that’s no small feat.
 What’s more, this is Clark’s debut work, so watch out world because it deserves no less than a full five out of five stars!

-“Sweetness #9: A Novel” by Stephen Eirik Clark, published by Little, Brown & Company, released on August 19, 2014 is available from Amazon, Barnes & Noble, Walmart (Kobo) eBooks and audiobooks, the website eBooks.com, iTunes (iBook or audiobook), The Book Depository (free worldwide delivery), as well as new or used from Alibris or Better World Books (promoting libraries and world literacy), or from an IndieBound store near you.
+“Sweetness #9: A Novel” by Stephen Eirik Clark, published by Little, Brown & Company, released on August 19, 2014 is available (via these affiliate links) from Amazon, Barnes & Noble, Walmart (Kobo) eBooks and audiobooks, the website eBooks.com, iTunes (iBook or audiobook), The Book Depository (free worldwide delivery), as well as new or used from Alibris or Better World Books (promoting libraries and world literacy), or from an IndieBound store near you.
 This is a revised version of my review that appears on my Times of Israel blog.
 I would like to thank the publishers for sending me a review copy via NetGalley.